TheGreatMcPain/TheGreatMcPain-overlay/app-emulation/README.md

 certain dxgi related dxvk.conf options that normally require dxvk's version of dxgi (this allows vkd3d and dxvk to co-exist), and I like to use my dxvk ebuilds in self-built Proton installations.
-If you with to use dxvk\_config.dll separately from Proton, I have added the option `--with-config` to the setup scripts.
+If you with to use dxvk\_config.dll separately from Proton, I have added the option `--with-config` to the dxvk-setup scripts.

-The mingw variants use Mingw compilers (Which is the upstream supported way to build them), and the non-mingw varients will use winelib
-(Which has been completely removed after [1.6.1](https://github.com/doitsujin/dxvk/commit/436357e28096f5e1e25aa8b72fceb77123ea8404))\
+The `app-emulation/dxvk` ebuild will use Mingw compilers (Which is supported upstream), and the `app-emulation/dxvk-winelib` ebuild will use winegcc (Which has been completely removed after [1.6.1](https://github.com/doitsujin/dxvk/commit/436357e28096f5e1e25aa8b72fceb77123ea8404))\
 I've added a patch to the ebuilds that restore winelib builds for versions newer than 1.6.1.